wadmiraal/wadmiraal.net/src/_posts/2013-01-24-i-use-semicolons.markdown

 You see, I live in a french speaking country.
 And there's this **really** annoying trend going on between &ldquo;youngsters&rdquo; (from the age of 12 to 40-ish, all morons), who tend to disregard punctuation.

-Like when you have this uberlong story you want to write or just a simple comment on a blog and don't use periods commas or even line breaks to seperate ides or thoughts it's like talking in one super long breath this is super annoying and is just stressing to read because your brain doesn't let you stop for a &ldquo;mental breath&rdquo; doesn't it feel tiring reading this chunk of textI think it does it's even extenuating to write I don't get how those idiots can stand it
+Like when you have this uberlong story you want to write or just a simple comment on a blog and don't use periods commas or even line breaks to seperate ideas or thoughts it's like talking in one super long breath this is super annoying and is just stressing to read because your brain doesn't let you stop for a &ldquo;mental breath&rdquo; doesn't it feel tiring reading this chunk of text I think it does it's even extenuating to write I don't get how those idiots can stand it

 I ***hate*** this.
 And when reading code with no semicolons, I sometimes get this same feeling.
 My brain won't stop for a &ldquo;mental breath&rdquo;, won't pause.
 I need to pro-actively tell him: *&ldquo;This is a new line.
 It's the start of a new sentence.
 Take a breath, easy now.
-And on we go...&rdquo;
+And on we go...&rdquo;*

 So, for what it's worth, that's why I use semicolons.